prasanjit6485/RoboND-DeepLearningProject/DeepLearning_project_report.md

 * Workers: Workers is maximum number of processes to spin up.
 Since I was not able to use my AWS account due to lack of limit and had to use my local machine to train my neural network, I kept the parameters as default.

 ### Conclusion

+With trained model, we are able to extract target object from background by labelling the target object as shown below: